 Recommended ages: 2 and up (although J has been using them with H for almost a year)

 My holy grail for travel – window clings!
 Window clings are the best for a multitude of reasons.
 First, they’re reusable!
 So no one-off and in the trash.
-Instead, you can use and reuse as more times than you could ever imagine.
+Instead, you can use and reuse as many times than you could ever imagine.
 Second, no mess!
 Don’t get me wrong, we love stickers around here.
-But the boys have a tendency to stick them where they shouldn’t be.
+But the boys tend to stick them where they shouldn’t be.
 With window clings, I don’t need to scrub and scrape, they easily peel off!

 No matter what your kiddo is into, there are window clings for that!
 See the huge variety, here!